Wednesdaysama/Metatranscriptomics/Notebook.md

 #### Slurm - fastqc_multiqc.slurm
     conda activate /home/lianchun.yi1/bio/bin/fastqc_env
 For some reason, I have to activate the fastqc_env before submitting the slurm work.
-To avoid the OUT_OF_MEMORY error, run FastQC one by one.
+To avoid the OUT_OF_MEMORY error, do not use a for loop and run FastQC commands individually.

     #!/bin/bash
     #SBATCH --job-name=fastqc_multiqc